 Outer Ear Infection

-The chap who came to see me suffered with pretty bad outer ear infections.
+The chap who came to see me suffered from pretty bad outer ear infections.
 They were chronic and recurring and they had left his outer ear misshapen and swollen.
-At the time I saw him there was no infection active, but nevertheless it had been a long and painful road for him.
-Unfortunately he had a nervous habit of poking at his ears and this was causing the infection.
+At the time I saw him there was no infection active, but nevertheless, it had been a long and painful road for him.
+Unfortunately, he had a nervous habit of poking at his ears and this was causing the infection.

 Ear Infections & Hearing Aids

 Steve (my business partner) has also suffered from otitis externa, he detailed his problems in the article Ear Infections.
 He spoke about the problems he had with ear infections as a hearing aid user, he also gave some pretty good tips about how to deal with it.

 An ear infection can deliver intolerable pain, all the worst because there is little you can physically do about it.
 Ear infections happen when germs such as bacteria, viruses or fungi cause swelling and irritation of the structures of your ear.
 They are most common in childhood, but they can happen at any age.
 There are generally two types of ear infections: